-- If you have a weak stomach or may have had too much to drink already, this may not be the best time for a Cement Mixer.
+- If you have a weak stomach or may have had too much to drink already, this may not be the best time to drink a cement mixer.
 It has been known to trigger a session of vomiting.

 - You might want to have a glass of water available just in case you waited a little too long and the mix became too cement-like.
 A good rinse should help you recover.

 Bailey's is the most popular Irish cream liqueur, but there are others available.